SOLAR RULER

 The live cameras and the Solar Ruler globe are designed to complement each other.
 The globe shows you the big picture - where the auroral oval is, how strong it is, and whether your region or the camera regions are under active aurora.
 The live cameras then show you exactly what that activity looks like in real time, on the ground, through a lens pointed at the sky.

 A practical workflow: open Solar Ruler's globe and note which longitude sectors are under the brightest part of the green band.
 Then select the live camera whose location sits closest to that sector.
-If the globe shows strong activity over northern Europe, the Apukka Resort camera is an excellent choice.
+If the globe shows strong activity over northern Europe, the Aurora Alert Realtime Live stream is an excellent choice — it automatically switches to wherever aurora is most active.
 If activity is concentrated over the polar regions, any of the higher-latitude cameras will give you the best view.

 Aurora is a dynamic phenomenon that changes by the minute.
 A display that looks quiet on the globe can erupt dramatically in the span of a few seconds during a substorm.
 These live cameras capture those moments as they happen - making the combination of Solar Ruler's data and a live feed one of the most effective ways to follow aurora activity without leaving your home.